Attentive's APIs

 Subscribers API

-3. Use the Subscribers API to subscribe your number.
+3. Use the Subscribers API to subscribe using your phone number.

 4. Confirm that you're now a subscriber.